 The Sony WH1000XM3/B are stable enough for a light jog but will not be the ideal headphones for working out and exercising.
 Their wireless design and slightly better fit than the XM2 make them a bit more stable.
 But since the ear cups are moderately heavy and stick out a bit like the WH-1000XM2, they will sway a lot depending on the intensity of your work out routine.

 The Sony WH-1000XM3 is a decent sounding pair of closed-back over-ear headphones.
 They have a consistent, deep, powerful, and punchy bass, an even and excellently-balanced mid-range, and an above-average treble.
 However, their bass is a little bit overpowering and on the heavy side, and their treble lacks a bit of detail and is on the warm side.
-Overall, the sound of these headphones is bass-heavy and veiled, which fans of heavy bass may like, but they may not be the ideal choice for those who prefer clear and present vocals and a neutral sound profile like that of the Bose QuietComfort 35 II.
+Overall, the sound of these headphones is bass-heavy and veiled, which fans of heavy bass may like (it is one of the best headphones for bass that we've tested), but they may not be the ideal choice for those who prefer clear and present vocals and a neutral sound profile like that of the Bose QuietComfort 35 II or the AKG N700NC.
 Compared to the older MDR-1000X and WH-1000XM2 models, the XM3 have a similar sound signature, but with a little bit more bass.

 The bass is good.
 The LFE (low-frequency extension) is at 10Hz, which is excellent.
 Also, the response throughout the range is even and flat, but consistently overemphasized by about 4dB.
 This makes the bass of these headphones deep, and heavy, and punchy, but at the expense of overpowering the mid and treble ranges a bit and sounding a little muddy.